claudia-viaro/optimal_stopping-switching/README.md

 # Optimal Stopping/Switching
-this repository contains two version reproducing the results of [Becker, Cheridito and Jetzen's paper](https://www.jmlr.org/papers/volume20/18-232/18-232.pdf) about pricing an American Option via Backward Induction.
+1) this repository contains two version reproducing the results of [Becker, Cheridito and Jetzen's paper](https://www.jmlr.org/papers/volume20/18-232/18-232.pdf) about pricing an American Option via Backward Induction.

-the repository also includes an extension of these version to the optimal switching problem ("start & stop"), taking as reference the work of [Martyr](https://www.jstor.org/stable/44985404) who gives a discrete-time, finite horizon formulation of the problem that suits the optimal stopping counterpart.
+2) the repository also includes an extension of these version to the optimal switching problem ("start & stop"), taking as reference the work of [Martyr](https://www.jstor.org/stable/44985404) who gives a discrete-time, finite horizon formulation of the problem that suits the optimal stopping counterpart.

+3) the repository contains a version of the least square policy iteration algorithm used to approximate the continuation value (rather than the stopping time), [Lagoudakis](https://www2.cs.duke.edu/research/AI/LSPI/nips01.pdf)

 A couple of doubts:
 1. discounting